m1rza-s/DesignPatternsWorkshop/readme.md

 2. JDK 21
 3. An IDE of your choice

+## Why Learn Design Patterns?

+- **Common Vocabulary**: Design patterns provide a standard terminology for specific scenarios
+- **Proven Solutions**: They represent solutions that have been refined over time
+- **Code Reusability**: They promote reusable designs
+- **Anticipate Change**: They help design flexible and maintainable systems

 ## Getting Started

 This workshop will guide you through a series of test classes.
 The design pattern implementations are located in `src/main/java/patterns`.
 Each pattern has a corresponding test class in